benjsicam/nestjs-graphql-microservices/README.md

-# NestJS GraphQL + gRPC microservices
+# NestJS GraphQL API + gRPC microservices

-This project is a [monorepo](https://gomonorepo.org/) containing a [GraphQL](https://graphql.org/) API gateway with [gRPC](https://grpc.io/) back-end microservices built using the [NestJS framework](https://nestjs.com/).
-This project is mainly used for learning/trial purposes only.
+This project is a [monorepo](https://gomonorepo.org/) containing a [GraphQL](https://graphql.org/) API with [gRPC](https://grpc.io/) back-end microservices built using the [NestJS framework](https://nestjs.com/).
+This project is mainly used for learning/trial and boilerplate purposes only.

 ## Graph Model